-- The committee concluded that the assessed risk assessment tools had poor-to-acceptable - discriminatory power as pooled estimates of AUCs across included studies ranged from 0.65 - to 0.75.
-It contrasted this with equivalent predictive statistics, such as QRISK2, which is - recommended by NICE for predicting cardiovascular disease (CG181), on the basis of AUCs - between 0.77 and 0.84, which would be classified as acceptable-to-excellent discrimination - using the rules of thumb adopted here.
-Therefore, the committee considered the AAA tools to - have insufficient discriminatory power for predicting postoperative outcomes of patients - undergoing elective AAA surgery.
-There was little confidence about the clinical utility of the - assessment tools as the committee could not see how using tools with AUCs of around 0.70 - would lead to appropriate decisions about patient management and prognostic outcomes. - The committee considered that use of risk assessment tools with insufficient discriminatory - power could have potentially harmful effects on patient care.
-This is because such tools could result in the decision to operate on a patient who shouldn't be operated on, or vice - versa.
-The committee discussed decision-making without the use of risk assessment tools. - They noted that most of the clinical data used to derive risk assessment tools are commonly - 203 collected and are already available before surgery.
-They agreed that individual variables (as - opposed to risk models) can be still useful for making judgments of an individual's risk of - 205 postoperative morbidity and mortality.
+The committee concluded that the majority of assessed risk assessment tools had poor-toacceptable discriminatory power as pooled estimates of AUCs across included studies ranged from 0.65 to 0.75.
+They contrasted this with equivalent predictive statistics, such as QRISK2, which is recommended by NICE for predicting cardiovascular disease (CG181), on the basis of AUCs between 0.77 and 0.84, which would be classified as acceptable-toexcellent discrimination using the rules of thumb adopted here.
+The committee noted that one study by Grant et al. (2014) suggested that the British Aneurysm Repair Score (BAR) had excellent discriminatory power at predicting in-hospital mortality in a heterogeneous group of patients who underwent endovascular or open surgical repair (AUC of 0.83).
+Upon examination of a treatment-specific subgroup analysis, the BAR score had acceptable discriminatory power at predicting in-hospital mortality in patients who only underwent endovascular repair (AUC of 0.75).
+The same was observed for patients who only underwent open repair (AUC of 0.70).
+In light of the variation between the overall and treatment-specific AUCs, the committee had little confidence in the discriminatory power of the BAR score at predicting in-hospital mortality.
+Overall, the committee considered the AAA tools assessed in this review to have insufficient discriminatory power for predicting postoperative outcomes of patients undergoing elective AAA surgery.
+There was little confidence about the clinical utility of the assessment tools as the committee could not see how using tools with AUCs of around 0.70 would lead to appropriate decisions about patient management and prognostic outcomes.

+The committee considered that use of risk assessment tools with insufficient discriminatory power could have potentially harmful effects on patient care.
+This is because such tools could result in the decision to operate on a patient who shouldn't be operated on, or vice versa.
+The committee discussed decision-making without the use of risk assessment tools.
+They noted that most of the clinical data used to derive risk assessment tools are commonly collected and are already available before surgery.
+They agreed that individual variables (as opposed to risk models) can be still useful for making judgments of an individual's risk of postoperative morbidity and mortality.